web3/web3.js/docs/web3.rst

 Web3
 ====

-This is the main or also called umbrella class of the web3.js library.
+This is the main (or 'umbrella') class of the web3.js library.

 .. code-block:: javascript